Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 And that's it!
 We can now reboot.

-Before being able to log in and use the system, we are first asked to give a password for the root user.
+During the very first boot, before being able to log in and use the system, we are asked to provide a password for the root user.
+Enter something and don't forget it afterwards.

-The system will reboot automatically after entering the root password, and after a while we are presented the login screen.
-Enter username root and the password that you gave.
-The system will give us one last question: do we want to use Common Desktop Environment or OpenWindows Desktop.
+The system will reboot automatically after entering the root password, and after a while we are presented with the login screen.
+Enter the username root and the password that you gave.
+The system will then give us one final question: do we want to use Common Desktop Environment or OpenWindows Desktop.
 Naturally we want the CDE.
-OpenWindows is older, and CDE is much better in my opinion.
+OpenWindows is older, and CDE is a huge improvement in my opinion.

 And there we are, we are now in Solaris 2.6 on our very own SparcStation 5!